Your Second Marriage Financial Planning Checklist

 1. Be transparent

 A healthy relationship is based on open and honest communication, including full disclosure about where you each stand financially.
-To get off on the right foot and avoid surprises down the road, share all the details, like your assets, debt, credit history, and any financial support you may be required to provide or that you receive as a result of a prior divorce decree.
-“Only until after this information is shared can you start to make important financial decisions that can have a long-lasting impact,” Wall says.
+To get off on the right foot and avoid surprises down the road, share all the details, including your assets, debt, credit history, and any financial support you may be required to provide or that you receive as a result of a prior divorce decree.
+Being transparent allows you to make important financial decisions together and avoids unwelcome surprises down the road.

 2. Decide whether it’s yours, mine or ours

 A big part of merging your life with your partner’s involves deciding how to (or how not to) merge your finances.
-Wall says that most people do not enter their second or third marriage as financial equals, which is more regularly the case in a first marriage.
-Therefore, decisions need to be made about the co-mingling of assets and division of expenses.
+Unlike those who are getting married for the first time, most people do not enter their second or third marriage as financial equals.
+So you’ll need to make decisions about the co-mingling of assets and division of expenses.

 Some couples may find that it makes sense to set up an account for joint expenses and keep their other assets separate.
 Others combine all their cash, debts and expenses.
 Still others might choose not to have any shared accounts, and simply split up who pays which bill.
 Whatever you choose, agree on specific ground rules for spending and saving.